U.N. Security Council backs plan to defeat Rwandan rebels in Congo

 It called on Democratic Republic of the Congo President Joseph Kabila to swiftly approve and implement a joint Congolese and MONUSCO plan “to neutralize the FDLR by commencing military operations immediately.”

+U.S. Ambassador to the United Nations Samantha Power said in a statement that the U.N., Congo and regional governments “must now hold firm on their commitment to take immediate action to disarm the FDLR once and for all.”

+“Twenty years after the genocide in Rwanda, there should be no further preconditions or delays in bringing the FDLR’s long history of brutality and impunity to an end,” she said.

-U.N. officials say active support of the Congolese armed forces is vital for success against some 1,500 seasoned FDLR combatants spread across eastern Congo.
+U.N. officials say active support of Congo’s armed forces is vital for success against some 1,500 seasoned FDLR combatants spread across eastern Congo.

 They also say Kabila’s support for MONUSCO has been lackluster so far, while the Congolese army has been responsible for human rights violations, including a mass rape in Minova in 2012 for which senior officers have not been held accountable.